adegans/mysql-dropbox-backup/README.md

 Creating a backup is of-course important.
 Especially creating an off-site backup can be useful.
 Should your server burn down or the company that hosts your stuff dissappear.

 For myself, I use this to backup WordPress databases.
-But any kind of MySQL/MariaDB database will work of-course.
+But any kind of MySQL/MariaDB database will work.

 ## Requirements